Skip to content

 \[\min_{\phi_s, \phi_p, \phi_q} \sum_{(x_i,y_i) \in D_1} \mathcal{L}(\mathcal{M}_{\mathcal{F}}(\mathcal{G}_{(\phi_s,\phi_p')}(\tilde{p},x_i), x_i), y_i) + \sum_{(x_i,p_i) \in D_2} \alpha \cdot \mathcal{L}(\mathcal{G}_{(\phi_s,\phi_p)}(\tilde{p},x_i), p_i)\]

-• First term: Main task loss, with \(\phi_p'\) (prompt private parameters) frozen to ensure full differentiability.
+• The first term is the main task loss, with \(\phi_p'\) (prompt private parameters) frozen to ensure differentiability.

 Key Experimental Results